ccbrandenburg/uni_projects/README.md

 # uni_projects
-Projects located here will be completed during my Master in Business Analytics & Big Data at IE Business School.
+Projects located here will have been completed during my Master in Business Analytics & Big Data at IE Business School.